Bacon leads No. 20 Seminoles past No. 12 Virginia, 60-58

 BIG PICTURE

-Florida St.: The Seminoles under Leonard Hamilton have always been physical defensively, and their physicality, length and athleticism are also paying off at the free throw line this season.
-Florida State has made more free throws than its opponent attempted six times this season and the 'Noles were already 9 for 17 from the line when Mamadi Diakite attempted Virginia's first free throw with 12:19 left in the game.
+Florida St.: The Seminoles under Hamilton have always been physical defensively, and their physicality, length and athleticism are also paying off at the free throw line this season.
+Florida State has made more free throws than its opponent attempted seven times this season.
+The 'Noles were already 9 for 17 from the line when Mamadi Diakite attempted Virginia's first free throw with 12:19 left in the game, and Florida State finished 12 of 24 for the line while the Cavaliers were just 3 for 5.

 Virginia: Guy appears to be getting more comfortable and assertive offensively, which will help the Cavaliers since Perrantes still goes long stretches without looking to score and others are inconsistent.
 Perrantes' first shot against the Seminoles came with about 5 1/2 minutes left in the half and his first basket came on a 3-pointer 3:17 before halftime.